crbanala/flappy_bird_using_genetic_algo/README.md

 But can a neural net learn this equation using the weights ??

-or better
+(or better)

-can the neural net capture the functional mapping of input of 4 params to boolean using just  4 * 3 + 3* 1 = 15   weights ??
+Can the neural net capture the functional mapping of input of 4 params to boolean using just  4 * 3 + 3* 1 = 15   weights ??